Academic freedom: Academic Freedom Index

+As of 2025, academic freedom overall around the world has been in retreat since 2013.
+Causes cited have included authoritarianism as well as political polarization and populism.

+Country-specific

 The concept of academic freedom as a right of faculty members is an established part of most legal systems.
 While in the United States the constitutional protection of academic freedom derives from the guarantee of free speech under the First Amendment, the constitutions of other countries (particularly in civil law systems) typically grant a separate right to free learning, teaching, and research.